0.3 - Method summary

 Principles of Bilan Carbone®

-• Coherence: the approach is coherent with current challenges, that is to say with national and international strategies to combat climate change (National Low Carbon Strategy, Paris Agreement, …), and promotes the emergence of a low‑carbon society.
+Coherence: the approach is coherent with current issues, that is to say with national and international strategies to combat climate change (National Low Carbon Strategy, Paris Agreement, …), and promotes the emergence of a low-carbon society.

-• Accuracy: biases and uncertainties inherent to the approach are identified, quantified and reduced to the maximum extent.
+Accuracy: biases and uncertainties inherent to the approach are identified, quantified and reduced to the maximum.

-• Evaluation: the approach shall lead to results that can be evaluated, notably through the assessment guide for inventories.
-This procedure is optional, but shall be applicable to all the requirements of the approach.
+Evaluation: the approach shall result in outcomes that can be evaluated, notably through the Guide for the evaluation of a Bilan Carbone®.
+This procedure is optional, but shall be applicable to all requirements of the approach.

-• Long‑term vision: the approach contributes to defining the organisation's long‑term low‑carbon transition vision.
+Long-term vision: the approach contributes to defining the organisation's long-term transition vision towards low carbon.

-The Bilan Carbone® method is structured into seven stages:
+The Bilan Carbone® method is structured into seven steps:

 🌐 English version of this image.

-At the launch of a Bilan Carbone® process, it is necessary to frame: - The organisation's maturity level in terms of carbon accounting and its position on the low‑carbon transition pathway.
+At the launch of a Bilan Carbone® approach, it is necessary to frame: - The organisation's maturity level in terms of carbon accounting and its position on the low-carbon transition pathway.
 This involves making an initial diagnosis: is the organisation carrying out its first or nth Bilan Carbone®?
-What are the internal and external expectations?
+What are internal and external expectations?
 What resources are available?
-Will this be a first or nth awareness‑raising on planetary issues?
-The method is presented in 3 main maturity levels to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced. - Internal steering and governance enable structuring, coordinating and ensuring the completion of the approach.
-The level of requirement for the management of each stage of the approach, notably hierarchical involvement and training, may depend on the maturity level.
+Will this be a first or nth awareness-raising on planetary issues?
+The method is broken down into 3 main maturity levels to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced. - Internal steering and governance help to structure, coordinate and ensure the completion of the approach.
+The level of requirement for steering each step of the approach, notably hierarchical involvement and training, may depend on the maturity level.

 This method mandatorily addresses emissions induced by an organisation.
 The organisation shall define its organisational and temporal boundaries, and identify its emission sources allowing it to delimit its operational boundary.
-It identifies transition risks and opportunities.
+It shall identify transition risks and opportunities.
 This allows delimiting the study and preparing the accounting phase, ensuring that all the organisation's direct and indirect emissions are included.
-The level of requirement for identifying boundaries may depend on the organisation's maturity level.
+The level of requirement for the identification of boundaries may depend on the organisation's maturity level.

-Stakeholder engagement is a vital part of the Bilan Carbone® approach, as it enables all the organisation's stakeholders to be made aware and then mobilised to carry out the Bilan Carbone® and engage the transition plan.
-Stakeholder engagement continues throughout the Bilan Carbone® process, and must allow the transmission of certain key messages to trigger the move to action.
-The Bilan Carbone® method defines the expected outcomes, that is the messages and content considered necessary to obtain action and a sufficient reduction of emissions.
+Stakeholder engagement is a crucial part of the Bilan Carbone® approach, as it allows all of the organisation’s stakeholders to be made aware and then mobilised to carry out the Bilan Carbone® and implement the transition plan.
+Stakeholder engagement continues throughout the entire Bilan Carbone® process, and shall enable the transmission of key messages to trigger a move to action.
+The Bilan Carbone® method defines the expected outputs, that is the messages and contents considered necessary to achieve a move to action and a sufficient reduction in emissions.
 However, the means (formats, tools, etc.) to achieve these objectives remain at the discretion of the approach coordinator.
-The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, depending on its maturity level.
+The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, based on its maturity level.

-4. Step 4 - Account for emissions :
+Step 4 - Account for the emissions :

-The accounting step consists both in collecting all required activity data and converting them into tonnes of CO2 equivalent using emission factors.
-It involves drawing up the organisation's emissions profile, i.e. the distribution of the quantified emissions of the organisation across the different emission categories of the Bilan Carbone®.
-The uncertainties inherent to the chosen emission factors and the collected data shall be quantified and displayed transparently on the emissions profile.
-The quality of the accounting (precision of activity data, of emission factors, etc.) varies according to the organisation's maturity level and its resources.
+The accounting step consists both of collecting all required activity data and converting them into tonnes of CO2 equivalent using emission factors.
+It involves drawing up the organisation's emission profile, i.e. the distribution of the organisation's quantified emissions across the different emission categories of the Bilan Carbone®.
+Uncertainties inherent to the chosen emission factors and to the data collected shall be quantified and transparently displayed on the emission profile.
+The quality of the accounting (precision of activity data, emission factors, etc.) varies according to the organisation's maturity level and its resources.

 A transition plan shall be defined following the accounting of emissions.
-This plan shall include reduction objectives, a series of detailed and quantified actions, a credible trajectory with respect to the actions envisaged and the set objectives.
-Indicators enable the monitoring of the implementation and performance of these actions.
+This plan shall include reduction objectives, a series of detailed and quantified actions, a credible trajectory in relation to the actions envisaged and the set objectives.
+Indicators enable monitoring of the implementation and performance of these actions.
 The level of requirement for the transition plan shall be adapted to the organisation and its resources according to its maturity level.

-6. Step 6 - Synthesis and reporting of the approach :
+Step 6 - Synthesis and presentation of the approach :

-The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, distributed by emission category within the considered boundaries, as well as a proposed transition plan in coherence, and the associated monitoring indicators.
-The expected deliverables are framed, and reported to the organisation for internal or external use, according to its maturity level.
+The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, broken down by emission category within the considered boundaries, as well as a proposed coherent transition plan, and associated monitoring indicators.
+The expected deliverables are scoped and presented to the organisation for internal or external use, according to its maturity level.
 Different export formats of the Bilan Carbone® allow meeting regulatory requirements and other carbon accounting methods.
 The organisation prepares the next steps of its continuous improvement.
-The anonymised emissions profile shall be at least deposited on the OCCF platform.
+The anonymised emission profile shall be deposited at least on the OCCF platform.

-7. Step 7 - Assess the quality of the Bilan Carbone® : Step 7 is optional and voluntary.
+Step 7 - Evaluate the quality of the Bilan Carbone® : Step 7 is optional and voluntary.

-The quality of the Bilan Carbone® process can be assessed by a team of independent evaluators.
-The evaluation is based on the deliverables produced during the process, following a strict framework.
+The quality of the Bilan Carbone® approach can be evaluated by a team of independent evaluators.
+The evaluation is based on deliverables produced during the approach, following a strict framework.
 Step 7 is optional and voluntary.
-Only a successful audit allows claiming an evaluated Bilan Carbone®.
+Only a successful audit enables claiming an evaluated Bilan Carbone®.

 Bilan Carbone® Maturity Scale